Developer Guide¶

 }

-In the above example any class that has access to a Database
+In the above example any class that has access to a Database can inherit the read behavior.

 Examples